 It is faster and easier if a helper stands alongside the learner's kayak.

 CAUTION: It is tempting to take the high recovery to extremes, throwing yourself from one side to the other and reaching out as far to the side as you can.
-Be aware that some people are vulnerable to dislocating their shoulders.
+And, if I'm totally honest about this, I do.
+Often.
+Because I like to.
+But be aware that some people are vulnerable to dislocating their shoulders.
 It is a fairly common injury amongst extreme kayakers.
 Doing a powerful high recovery stroke with your outer arm straight at the elbow can cause a vulnerable shoulder to pop out of its socket.
 For a "how not to do it" picture, see The Safety Box.

 Instructions for a high recovery stroke on the right: